extract_2d step extracts 2D arrays from spectral images. The extractions

 corresponding to the FITS keywords

-The extract_2d step has one optional argument:
+The extract_2d step has two optional arguments for NIRSPEC observations:

 --which_subarray: name (string value) of a specific slit region to extract.
 The default value of None will cause all known slits for the instrument mode to be extracted.
 Currently only used for NIRspec fixed slit exposures.